-It could not but occur to us as a fingular and affecting circumstance, that at the very instant of our departure upon a voyage, the object of which was to benefit Europe by making fresh discoveries in North America, there should be the unhappy neceffity of employing others of his Majefty's fhips, and of conveying numerous bodies of land forces, to fecure the obedience of those parts of that continent which had been difcovered and fettled by our countrymen in the laft century.
-On the 6th, his Majefty's fhips Saturday 6.
-Diamond, Ambuscade, and Unicorn, with a fleet of transports, confifting of fixty-two fail, bound to America, with the laft division of the Heffian troops, and fome horfe, were forced into the Sound by a ftrong North Weft Wind.
+It could not but occur to us as a fingular and affecting circumftance, that at the very inftant of our departure upon a voyage, the object of which was to benefit Europe by making fresh discoveries in North America, there should be the unhappy neceffity of employing others of his Majefty's fhips, and of conveying numerous bodies of land forces, to fecure the obedience of those parts of that continent which had been difcovered and fettled by our countrymen in the last century.
+On the 6th, Satur.
+6. his Majefty's ships Diamond, Ambuscade, and Unicorn, with a fleet of transports, confifting of fixty-two fail, bound to America, with the last division of the Hessian troops, and some horse, were forced into the Sound by a ftrong North Weft Wind.

-On the 8th, I received, by express, my instructions for Monday 8. the voyage, and an order to proceed to the Cape of Good Hope with the Refolution.
-I was also directed to leave an order for Captain Clerke to follow us, as foon as he should join his fhip; he being, at this time, detained in London.
+On the 8th, I received, by exprefs, my inftruc-Monday8. tions for the voyage, and an order to proceed to the Cape of Good Hope with the Refolution.
+I was also directed to leave an order for Captain Clerke to follow us, as foon as he fhould join his fhip; he being, at this time, detained in London.

-Our first discoverers of the New World, and navigators of the Indian and Pacific Oceans, were justly thought to have exerted fuch uncommon abilities, and to have accomplished fuch perilous enterprizes, that their names have been handed down to posterity as fo many Argonauts.
-Nay, even the hulks of the fhips that carried them, though not converted into conftellations in the Heavens, ufed to be honoured and vifited as facred reliques upon earth.
-We, in the prefent age of improved navigation, who have been inftructed by their labours, and have followed them as our guides, have no fuch claim to fame.
-Some merit, however, being still, in the public opinion, confidered as due to those who who fail to unexplored quarters of the globe, in conformity 1776.
-July. to this favourable judgment, I prefixed to the account of my laft voyage the names of the Officers of both my fhips, and a table of the number of their refpective crews.
-The like information will be expected from me at prefent.
+Our first discoverers of the New World, and navigators of the Indian and Pacific Oceans, were justly thought to have exerted fuch uncommon abilities, and to have accomplished fuch perilous enterprise, that their names have been handed down to posterity as fo many Argonauts.
+Nay, even the hulks of the ships that carried them, though not converted into constellations in the Heavens, used to be honoured and visited as facred reliques upon earth.

-See the inftructions, in the Introduction.
-VOL. I. С
+See the instructions, in the Introduction.

+1776.
+July.